Fijula/Design_Patterns/README.md

  Pros-Open/Closed Principle: ,Reusability,Flexibility: You can easily add new algorithms (strategies) without modifying existing code.Maintainability: The core logic of each algorithm is encapsulated within a separate class, making the code easier to understand, test, and maintain.
  Cons- Increased Complexity: Introducing interfaces, concrete strategies, and a context class can increase the overall complexity of the codebase, especially for simpler scenarios and Performance Overhead

- b)State: object to alter its behavior when its internal state changes.
+ b)State Design : object to alter its behavior when its internal state changes.
 It essentially creates separate objects to represent different states of an object, promoting cleaner and more manageable code.
   Use Case:
-  a)Traffic Light:States: RedState, YellowState, GreenState.Behavior: Each state object controls the light duration and Context: The traffic light object manages state transitions nd delegates light control to the current state object. b)Vending Machine:States: HasMoneyState, NoMoneyState, SoldoutState.Behavior: Each state object handles user interactions (e.g., insert money, select product, return money) based on the current state (has money, no money, out of stock).Context: The vending machine object manages state transitions (e.g., insert money -> HasMoneyState) and delegates actions to the current state object. c)Game Character:States: RunningState, JumpingState, AttackingState.Behavior: Each state object handles character movement and actions (e.g., move left/right, jump, attack) according to the current state (running, jumping, attacking).Context: The game character object manages state transitions (e.g., jump button pressed -> JumpingState) and delegates actions to the current state object.
+  i)Traffic Light:States: RedState, YellowState, GreenState.Behavior: Each state object controls the light duration and Context: The traffic light object manages state transitions nd delegates light control to the current state object. ii)Vending Machine:States: HasMoneyState, NoMoneyState, SoldoutState.Behavior: Each state object handles user interactions (e.g., insert money, select product, return money) based on the current state (has money, no money, out of stock).Context: The vending machine object manages state transitions (e.g., insert money -> HasMoneyState) and delegates actions to the current state object. iii)Game Character:States: RunningState, JumpingState, AttackingState.Behavior: Each state object handles character movement and actions (e.g., move left/right, jump, attack) according to the current state (running, jumping, attacking).Context: The game character object manages state transitions (e.g., jump button pressed -> JumpingState) and delegates actions to the current state object.

   Pros:Clearer State Management:,Improved Maintainability,Flexiblity
   cons:Increased Complexity,State Explosion: ,Overuse